OpenDrupal/archived-opendrupal-drupal-module-development/readme.md

 View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-module-development

-General info about this course: https://opendrupal.org/materials/drupal-module-development
+General info about these materials: https://opendrupal.org/materials/drupal-module-development

-These materials are part of the [OpenDrupal curriculum](https://opendrupal.or).
+These materials are part of the [OpenDrupal curriculum](https://opendrupal.org).

 ## Lessons